opixelum/brain-disk-gitbook/rest.md

 REST APIs communicate via **HTTP requests** to perform **standard database** **functions** like creating, reading, updating and deleting records (CRUD) within a resource.

+The response can be delivered to a client in any format including **JSON,** **HTML, XLT, Python, PHP, or plain text**.
+JSON is popular because it’s readable by both humans and machines—and it is programming language-agnostic.